Mosel & Saar by Bike & Boat

 Overnight in Bernkastel-Kues.

-Cycle tour to Piesport, the oldest winegrowing community along the Moselle.
-Here you can book a guided tour and visit the Roman cellars and the vineyards.
-Further on you come to Neumagen-Dhron which is the oldest wine city of Germany.
+Cycle tour to Piesport, the oldest wine-growing community along the Mosel.
+Visit the Roman cellars and vineyards on your own.
+Further on you come to Neumagen-Dhron which is the oldest wine city in Germany.
 After the lunch break, the tour continues to Mehring.

 Overnight in Mehring.